 The ADM Community School Board recognizes the existence of various religious beliefs and acknowledges the American tradition of separation of church and state.
 Parents who wish to have their child excluded from a school program because of religious beliefs must inform the principal.
-If the principal grants an exemption, an alternative activity or study will be provided for the student.
+If the principal grants an exemption, s/he will designate an alternative activity or study for the student.
 In notifying the principal, the parents shall abide by the following: